 There you have it—straight from the horse’s mouth.

 But this was not how Pfizer’s experimental drug was sold to the public.
 The selling point was the unqualified conclusion trumpeted in the abstract of Pfizer’s NEJM article: A “two-dose regimen of BNT162b2 [the experimental vaccine] conferred 95% protection against Covid-19 in persons 16 years of age or older.”
 This blatant misrepresentation of the data—this awesome statistic—became the focal point of a fraudulent global marketing campaign.
-Pfizer’s failure to be forthright in discussing the limitations of its trial data, specifically its definition of a case of “confirmed COVID-19” and how it affects the evaluation of efficacy, amounts to intellectual dishonesty.
+Pfizer’s failure to be forthright in discussing the limitations of its trial data, specifically its definition of “confirmed COVID-19” and how it affects the evaluation of efficacy, amounts to intellectual dishonesty.
 Pfizer thus promoted its drug by encouraging the formation of a false impression in the minds of unsuspecting people around the world.

 Nevertheless, Pfizer conjured up its awesome statistic in accordance with its first primary endpoint.
 Pfizer describes this endpoint in the NEJM article: “The first primary end point was the efficacy of BNT162b2 [the vaccine being tested] against confirmed Covid-19 with onset at least 7 days after the second dose in participants who had been without serologic or virologic evidence of SARS-CoV-2 infection up to 7 days after the second dose”.